 Be proactive from early on in your course by gaining experience and developing contacts in the industry.
-Consider becoming a student member of relevant professional organisations to help expand your contacts and keep up to date with developments in the industry, see the Chartered Society of Designers (CSD).
+Consider becoming a student member of relevant professional organisations, such as the Chartered Society of Designers (CSD), to help expand your contacts and keep up to date with developments in the industry.

 Get your portfolio checked by a design professional.
 Ensure that it has evidence of the breadth of your work and any specialist interests, and that it shows how your design ideas were conceived and developed.

 You could work in-house for manufacturing or service companies, or work on your own as a self-employed freelancer.
 Equally, you might be based in a design consultancy, working on a range of client projects.

 If you work in-house, it will probably be for a large industrial and domestic product manufacturing company, which is likely to have multidisciplinary teams working on new product development.
 Among these are multinational companies producing household-name products.